• Skip to main content

 The group was founded in 1983 by NEA Fellow “Juango” Juan J. Gutiérrez and Master Plenero Marcial Reyes Arvelo.
 Gutiérrez still leads the group.

-The group’s name comes from the old trolley or bus stop 21 in Santurce, San Juan, Puerto Rico.
+The group’s name comes from the old trolley stop 21 in Santurce, San Juan, Puerto Rico.
 That stop was once a neighborhood of famous pleneros.

 Las Fiestas de Cruz